PedroRossa/XRUI_Elements/README.md

+!!!
+UNDER CONSTRUCTION - OFICIAL ANOUNCEMENT of the Alpha 0.1 Version By 07/01/2020 !!!

 # XR_UIElements 0.1 Alpha

 XRUI_Elements it's a Element Package to be used on Virtual Reality (and in the near future Augmented Reality) Applications on Unity.